 This type of work/permit is often referred to as the Owner/Operator work permit.
 Let’s take a closer look at how it works.

 Any Canadian employer who wishes to employ a temporary foreign worker must first go through the Labour Market Impact Assessment (LMIA) process.
 Through this process, an employer obtains an authorization from the Government to bring a foreign worker to Canada.

-One of the most important requirements of the LMIA process is advertising.
+One of the most important requirements of the LMIA for employment process is advertising.
 The position has to be advertised in various online resources to provide proof that the recruiting effort took place, was extensive and covered many potential applicants from Canada.

 OWNER/OPERATOR LMIA OVERVIEW